-Depending on the summarization_interval and missing_data_option parameters, and depending on whether there is any data available at the time specified, playback might use data from a time later than that specified; however, playback does not use data from a time earlier than start_time.
+Depending on the summarization\interval and missing\data\option parameters, and depending on whether there is any data available at the time specified, playback might use data from a time later than that specified; however, playback does not use data from a time earlier than start\time.

-The start_time, if specified, must be earlier than the end time of at least one of the sessions specified in session_id.
+The start\time, if specified, must be earlier than the end time of at least one of the sessions specified in session\id.
 The following time zone options are available:

-Parameter value Explanation EST U.S. Eastern Time zone, standard time.
-EDT U.S. Eastern Time zone, daylight saving time.
-CST U.S. Central Time zone, standard time.
-CDT U.S. Central Time zone, daylight saving time.
-MST U.S. Mountain Time zone, standard time.
-MDT U.S. Mountain Time zone, daylight saving time.
-PST U.S. Pacific Time zone, standard time PDT U.S. Pacific Time zone, daylight saving time MET Middle European Time zone, standard time MET DST Middle European Time zone, daylight saving time WET DST Western European (Greenwich) Time zone, daylight saving time

-Parameter value Explanation GMT Greenwich Mean Time.
-This is equivalent to Western European (Greenwich) Time zone without regard to daylight saving time.
-All of the preceding time zone specifications, such as EST or EDT, can be supplied only in combination with dates and times when Standard Time or Daylight Savings Time is in effect.
+Parameter value Explanation EST U.S. eastern time zone, standard time.
+EDT U.S. eastern time zone, daylight saving time.
+CST U.S. central time zone, standard time.
+CDT U.S. central time zone, daylight saving time.
+MST U.S. mountain time zone, standard time.
+MDT U.S. mountain time zone, daylight saving time.
+PST U.S. Pacific time zone, standard time.
+PDT U.S. Pacific time zone, daylight saving time.
+MET Middle European time zone, standard time.
+MET DST Middle European time zone, daylight saving time.
+WET DST Western European (Greenwich) time zone, daylight saving time.
+GMT Greenwich mean time.
+This is equivalent to western European (Greenwich) time zone without regard to daylight saving time.
+All of the preceding time zone specifications, such as EST or EDT, can be supplied only in combination with dates and times when standard time or daylight savings time is in effect.
 GMT can be paired with any date and time specification.
-GMT{+- }hours_offset To specify any other time zone, where hours_offset is the number of hours that must be added to Greenwich Mean Time to derive the local time.
+GMT{+-} hours_offset To specify any other time zone, where hours_offset is the number of hours that must be added to Greenwich mean time to derive the local time.
 The acceptable range of offset values is between +24 and -24 hours, inclusive.
 Fractional offsets such as +5.5 are valid.

-The default time_zone is the local time zone of Historical Server.
+The default time\zone is the local time zone of Historical Server.